raspberrypilearning/python_scrolling/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-The first step is to define your game window, define some of the colours you will be using and create a backdrop for your game.
+In this step you will create the background for your game.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}